-The symptoms depend on the level of calcium in the bloodstream and the rate at which the calcium level has dropped.
+The direct symptoms depend on the level of calcium in the bloodstream and the rate at which the calcium level has dropped.
 In mild cases of hypoparathyroidism, there may be no symptoms at all.
-Often the symptoms are not specific to the condition, such as tiredness, irritability, mood swings, anxiety and depression.
+Often the symptoms are not specific to the condition, such as tiredness, irritability, mood swings, brain fog anxiety and depression.
 There may be muscle pains, abdominal pain, tingling of the fingers, toes or face, numbness around the mouth, twitching of the face muscles, contraction or tightening of the muscles of the hands and feet, fits, fainting, confusion, headaches, tiredness, brittle nails, dry skin and hair, and uncontrolled spasms that cause muscle cramps.

 After complete removal of the thyroid glands (total thyroidectomy), the risk of permanent hypoparathyroidism is between 1% to 3%.
 All other causes of hypoparathyroidism are very rare.

 Very rarely, there are inherited forms of hypoparathyroidism due to genetic causes.
-A family history of low calcium suggests a genetic cause.
+A family history of low calcium can suggest a genetic cause.
 Sometimes there may be other associated conditions, such as weakness of the immune system, deafness and thrush.
 The pattern of inheritance can be complicated – an affected parent will not necessarily pass on the condition to his or her children.
 For patients with hypoparathyroidism due to genetic causes, specific advice and counselling should be available from a specialist in genetics.

 It is important to recognise that long-term physical complications are uncommon in most patients who are treated for hypoparathyroidism, although some patients report a reduced quality of life and poorer general wellbeing, even after treatment.